How to calculate and increase owner's equity

 What are the main components of owner’s equity?

 The main components of owner’s equity in a sole proprietorship include:

 Original money invested by the business owner

 Plus subsequent profits of the business

 Minus any distributions to the owner

-Depending on how the business is structured, equity may also include accounts like:
+If a business is structured as a corporation rather than a sole proprietorship, equity may also include accounts like:

 Additional paid-in capital